Full Year Fiscal 2017 Total Revenue of $169.6 million

 Telenav has provided these measures in addition to GAAP financial results because management believes these non-GAAP measures help provide a consistent basis for comparison between periods that are not influenced by certain items and therefore are helpful in understanding Telenav's underlying operating results.
 These non-GAAP measures are some of the primary measures Telenav's management uses for planning and forecasting.
 These measures are not in accordance with, or an alternative to, GAAP and these non-GAAP measures may not be comparable to information provided by other companies.

-Adjusted EBITDA measures our GAAP net loss excluding the impact of stock-based compensation expense, depreciation and amortization, interest and other income (expense), provision (benefit) for income taxes, and other applicable items such as legal contingencies, restructuring accruals and reversals, and deferred rent reversals due to lease termination.
-We believe this is a useful measure of profitability before the impact of certain non-cash expenses, interest income, income taxes, and certain other items that management believes affect the comparability of operating results.
-Adjusted EBITDA, while generally a measure of profitability, can also represent a loss.
+Adjusted EBITDA measures GAAP net loss excluding the impact of stock-based compensation expense, depreciation and amortization, other income (expense), provision (benefit) for income taxes, and other applicable items such as legal settlements and fees, restructuring accruals and reversals, and deferred rent reversals due to lease termination, net of tax.
+Stock-based compensation expense relates to equity incentive awards granted to its employees, directors, and consultants.
+Legal settlements and fees represent settlements and offers made to settle patent litigation cases in which Telenav is a defendant and royalty disputes.
+Deferred rent reversals represent the reversal of deferred rent liability that was no longer required due to the facility lease termination in fiscal 2016.
+Telenav believes adjusted EBITDA is a useful measure of profitability before the impact of certain non-cash expenses, interest income, income taxes, and certain other items that management believes affect the comparability of operating results.

 To reconcile the historical GAAP results to non-GAAP financial metrics, please refer to the reconciliations in the financial statements included in this earnings release.